Earning a living... 職歴

 One of my high school classes

-It seems that we're all the sum of all the little things that we do; this obviously goes beyond the workplace.
+It seems, we're all the sum of all the little things that we do; this obviously goes beyond the workplace.

 .

-For those, like myself, who possess evolving interests the drudgery of working merely for financial gain is insufficient.
-My obsession with pursuing personal fulfillment and not following the herd has been a long running one.
+For those, like myself, who possess evolving interests, the drudgery of working merely for financial gain is insufficient.
+My obsession with pursuing fulfillment and not following the herd has been a long running one.

 .

-These days, whenever someone asks me what I do for a living I say that I'm a football coach; no benefits, no stability, and no promises for the future.
-As long as I can continue to grow and balance coaching football with the other elements of my life I'll continue.
-Despite living in a place where football barely shows up on the radar, I consider it an honor to be able to force kids to run up mountains.
+These days, whenever someone asks me what I do for a living I say I'm a coach; no benefits, no stability, and no promises for the future.
+As long as I can continue to grow and balance coaching with the other elements of my life I'll continue.
+Despite living in a place where football barely shows up on the radar, it's still an honor to be able to force kids to run up mountains.

 .

-For the details of what its like to manage a busy schedule teaching at multiple schools and coaching high school football in Japan click below and read "Life in the Pony Express" (For my background in English scroll down)
+For the gritty details of what its like to manage a busy schedule teaching at multiple schools, and coaching high school football in Japan, click below and read "Life in the Pony Express" (For my background in English scroll down)

 .